arnkov/tfx/README.md

 # tfx
 Tfx is a toy single header graphics abstraction for OpenGL 3.3 and OpenGLes 3.0 in a very experimental stage.
 It embeds glad for OpenGL function loading and stb_image.h for image loading and tries, to enable painless graphics prototyping.

 It aims, to make OpenGL a bit less of a struggle: When to unbind which buffer?
-What is the active depth compare function? etc...
+What is the active depth compare function?
+And why is verything an int?!
 The style leans a bit towards modern graphics apis, but tfx doesn't hide opengl away.
 You could just use it, to load it and then write plain gl code, which makes it easy, to do stuff like shader hot reloading&co, which is a bit harder using other abstraction layers.

 If you are looking for something more mature, have a look at sokol_gfx.h or bgfx.
 Right now it compiles as c on windows and linux.
 Other platforms are not tested.

+To use it, just drop the header file into your project, include it and define TFX_IMPL and the backend (TFX_GLCORE/TFX_GLES2) in *one* C file.

 ## triangle example using glfw for windowing
 ```c